In this article

 3. The order status will switch from ‘draft’ to ‘held’.
 This will lock the order.

-4. Click ‘Download order’ to generate a spreadsheet containing the order details.
+4. Click ‘Download draft order’ to generate a spreadsheet containing the order details.
+You will be given the option to add any order notes to the order at this point.

-5. Email this spreadsheet to your supplier or contractor.
+5. Email a copy of this spreadsheet to your supplier.

 The status of the order will update to ‘Sent’.
-The buttons in the top right corner will update to include ‘Raise New Invoice.
+The buttons in the top right corner will update to include ‘Add Invoice'.
 A new table will also become available at the bottom of the order page.
 This is used to track the invoices.

 See KBA ‘How to add an invoice to an order’ for further details.